Animal pound: Village pound or pinfold

 The village pound was a feature of most English medieval villages, and they were also found in the English colonies of North America and in Ireland.

 A high-walled and lockable structure served several purposes; the most common use was to hold stray sheep, pigs and cattle until they were claimed by the owners, usually for the payment of a fine or levy.
 The pound could be as small as 225 sqft or as big as 1/2 acre and may be circular or square.
 Early pounds had just briar hedges, but most were built in stone or brick, making them more stock-proof.

 The size and shape of village pounds varies.
 Some are four-sided—rectangular, square and irregular—while others are circular.
 In size they vary from a few square metres (some square feet) to over 0.5 ha.
 Pounds are known to date from the medieval period.
 By the 16th century most villages and townships would have had a pound.
 Most of what remain today would date from the 16th and 17th centuries.
 Some are listed buildings, but most have fallen into disrepair.

-Although commonest in England, there are also examples in other countries.
-"There was hardly a town in eighteenth-century New England without its town pound..."

 The Sussex County Magazine in 1930 stated:

+Although pounds are most common to England, there are also examples in other countries.
+In Americans and Their Forests: a Historical Geography, author Michael Williams writes: "There was hardly a town in eighteenth-century New England without its town pound..."

 In some mountainous areas of northern Spain (such as Cantabria or Asturias) some similar enclosures are traditionally used to protect beehives from bear attacks.